fggo/python/README.md

 ```

 #### Migrating the Entry Model
-Because we’ve added a new model, we need to migrate the database again.
-This process will become quite familiar: you modify models.py, run the command python manage.py makemigrations app_name, and then run the command python manage.py migrate
 ```
+# Since we’ve added a new model, we need to migrate the database again
 python manage.py makemigrations learning_logs
 python manage.py migrate
 ```